'Why do you want to work for us?' Application and interview answers IT companies want

 ‘Evidence’ of your interest should be just that.
 Saying ‘I’ve always wanted a career as a software developer in the financial services industry’ won’t cut it.
 Naming relevant internships, projects, university modules or active involvement in relevant societies will.

-Also be aware of recruiters' ‘unspoken questions’
+Also be aware of technology graduate recruiters' ‘unspoken questions’

 These will be on the recruiter's mind as they analyse your response: